seL4/docs/BenchmarkingGuide.md

 to track the time between points.

 ### How to use
- Set "Maximum number of tracepoints" in Kconfig (seL4 > seL4 System Parameters) to a non-zero value.
+ Set the `KernelBenchmarks` CMake config option to `tracepoints`.
+Then set the `KernelMaxNumTracePoints` CMake config option to a non-zero value.

 Wrap the regions you wish to time with TRACE_POINT_START(i) and TRACE_POINT_STOP(i) where i is an integer from 0 to 1 less than the